 The definition of Pensionable Pay is similar to the 2009 scheme – i.e. all payments in respect of the job, apart from those listed in regulations as exclusions, but there are three main differences.

-The first change is that non-contractual overtime has been removed from the exclusions list and so, since 1 April 2015, non-contractual overtime has been pensionable.
+The first change is that non-contractual overtime has been pensionable since 1 April 2015.

 The second change is that from 1 April 2015 a payment in consideration of loss of future pensionable payments or benefits is not pensionable.
 This will include marked time payments i.e. no increments or cost of living increases are paid until the old earnings are overtaken by the level of earnings under the new arrangements.